patrickaubertdelaruee/lbc-llm-lab/README.md

 Choose Security Type Standard, Azure-selected Zone, Eviction = Stop Choose Spot pricing
 set a username/password or download the ssh key.
 Don't loose file or u/p
-Goto Networking Tab & Create Public IP with default settings Hit Review & Create
+Go to Networking Tab & Create Public IP with default settings Open up inbound TCP Ports in Networking Tab: 8080 & 8888 Hit Review & Create

 Goto newly created Resource, copy the IP address to access host via ssh and browser.
 You'll find the IP under networking as public IP address or in the ressource group in a file called *-ip*